By Barbara Gruener, Monthly Columnist

 What other difficult conversations do you have with your students?
 It was in a guidance lesson on trustworthiness when I asked if anyone knew what little white lies were.
 A hand shot up SO quickly that I just had to call on the student to whom it belonged, and her rambling response went something like this: They’re bad because when you get them then you have to go home because you can’t stay in school because the nurse will send you home and you have to wash them out of your hair and you can’t come back to school until they’re gone for good!
 OK, totally not the direction I was going with that discussion.
 So yes, lice, for example, is one of those issues that comes my way.
 And kids who self-soothe in inappropriate ways.
 That one’s really tricky.
 What about body odor?
 Really, do you need a counselor for that chat?
 Not that I’m trying to get out of it, but let’s be honest; I do NOT want to hurt that little friend’s feelings by telling her that she doesn’t smell good.

-So back we go to the Gross Guidance session.
-The presenters asked what other tough issues we have get to talk about and then encouraged us to write a little ditty to address those very challenges head on.
+have get to talk about and then encouraged us to write a little ditty to address those very challenges head on.
 My trio came up with these lyrics about cleanliness, set to the tune of I’ve Been Workin’ On The Railroad:

 We’ve been working on our hygiene, cause we want to be clean.